Theatre and Communication Arts

 (CREATIVE STUDIES, MAJOR WRITING INTENSIVE, VITAL PAST)

 Advanced studio acting for majors and minors.
-Focus on specialized acting styles and techniques through topics such as acting Shakespeare, farce, ancient tragedy, mime, performance art, and improvisation.
+Focus on specialized acting styles and techniques through topics such as acting Shakespeare, farce, ancient tragedy, mime, performance art, improvisation, and camera acting.
 Three lecture/lab sessions per week.
 May be repeated once for credit with different content.
+Prerequisites: THTR 181 and THTR 381, or consent of instructor.

 Prerequisites: THTR 181 and THTR 381, or consent of instructor.